Bachelor of Social Work (Honours)/Bachelor of Social Science (Psychology)

 - online activities

-Field education forms a large component of the social work program.
+Field education forms a large component of the social work degree.
 You'll learn through workplacements and work under the supervision of an experienced practitioner.

-You will undertake a 70-day field education placement in the second semester of the third and fifth years of the program.
+You will undertake a 70-day field education placement in the second semester of the third and fifth years of the degree.

 The third-year placement focuses on direct practice with individuals, families and small groups.
 The fifth year integrates theory and macro-level practice.

 As well as gaining practical experience, field education allows you to develop networks and career opportunities.

 Placements may be arranged locally and interstate.
 Overseas opportunities may be available for the final placement.

 You may find work placements in organisations such as: